What Do Poison Dart Frogs Eat?

 What Do Poison Dart Frogs Eat? - Strawberry Poison Dart Frog

-Poison dart frogs are varyingly toxic, depending on the species.
-Scientists believe that this is due to their diet, mainly insects that are high in alkaloids.
-Alkaloids are chemicals present in plants and often have effects on humans mentally and physically (caffeine, cocaine, morphine, and DMT are all examples of alkaloids).
-Plants use these chemicals as a way to defend against predators, but some insects have developed ways to eat them anyways.
-When poison frogs eat these insects, they modify the chemicals into their own protective mechanism.
-In captivity, frogs don’t develop this toxicity, further giving credence to the theory.
+Poison dart frogs vary in toxicity, depending on the species.
+Scientists believe that this is due to their diet, which consists of insects that are high in alkaloids.
+Alkaloids are chemicals present in plants that can have mental and physical effects on humans; examples include caffeine, cocaine, morphine, and DMT.
+Plants use these chemicals as a way to defend against predators, but some insects have adapted to be able to eat them.
+Poison dart frogs convert the chemicals from these insects into their own protective toxins.
+Captive poison dart frogs, which do not consume highly alkaloid insects, do not develop this toxicity, giving credence to the theory.

 • ants